Rasgulla: Alternative claims of Puri temple tradition of Odisha

 The text mentions rasagola along with other sweets found in Odisha.
-There is also mention of many other cheese sweets like chhenapuri, chhenaladu and rasabali.
-Another ancient text Premapanchamruta of Bhupati also mentions cheese (chhena).
-It is being argued that cheese making process was well known before coming of Portuguese in Odisha.
+There is also mention of many other cheese sweets like chhenapuri, chhenaladu, and rasabali.
+Another text, Prema-panchamruta of Bhupati, also mentions cheese (chhena).
+It is argued that the cheese-making process was well known before the Portuguese came to Odisha.

-According to the Bengali culinary historian Pritha Sen, in the mid-18th century, many Odia cooks were employed in Bengali homes who arguably have introduced Rasgulla along with many other Odia dishes, but there is no substantial claim to prove that.
-According to another theory, it is possible that the Bengali visitors to Puri might have carried the recipe for rasgulla back to Bengal in the nineteenth century.
-But no substantial claim regarding that was ever found by any historian or anyone else.
+According to the Bengali culinary historian Pritha Sen, in the mid-18th century, many Odia cooks were employed in Bengali homes who arguably introduced rasgulla along with many other Odia dishes, but there is no proof of that.
+According to another theory, Bengali visitors to Puri carried the recipe for rasgulla back to Bengal in the 19th century, but evidence of that is also lacking.

-This claim is contested by Bengali historians.
 According to food historians K. T. Achaya and Chitra Banerji, there are no references to cheese (including chhena) in India before the 17th century.
-The milk-based sweets were mainly made up of khoa, before the Portuguese influence led to the introduction of cheese-based sweets.
-Therefore, the possibility of a cheese-based dish being offered at Jagannath Temple in the 12th century is highly unlikely.
-According to Nobin Chandra Das' descendant Animikh Roy and historian Haripada Bhowmik, rasgulla is not even mentioned as one of the chhappan bhog ("56 offerings") in the early records of the Temple; the name of the sweet was coined in Bengal.
-They also state that it would have been a blasphemy to offer something made from spoiled milk (chhena) to a deity.
-However, Michael Krondl argues that Hindu dietary rules vary from region to region, and it is possible that this restriction did not exist in present-day Odisha.
-But at the same time, he could not give any substantial information to uphold the claim that he was forwarding.
+The milk-based sweets were mainly made up of khoa, before the Portuguese influence led to the introduction of cheese-based sweets, so it is highly unlikely that a cheese-based dish was offered at Jagannath Temple in the 12th century.
+According to Nobin Chandra Das's descendant Animikh Roy and historian Haripada Bhowmik, rasgulla is not among the chhappan bhog ("56 offerings") in the temple's early records; the name was coined in Bengal.
+They also say it would have been blasphemy to offer something made from spoiled milk (chhena) to a deity.
+But Michael Krondl argued that Hindu dietary rules vary by region and that this restriction may not have existed in present-day Odisha.
+Krondl gave no substantial information to uphold this claim.

 Niladri Bije

-Niladri Bije is a Hindu ritual happens after Rath Yatra.When Lord Jagannath returns to Puri Mandir then Lakshmi feeds her roshogolla.
-On this point Odisha also claims roshogolla.
-Lord Jagannath is highly prayed in both Odisha and West Bengal.Sand artist Sudarshan Patnaik made a sand sculpture in Puri Beach depicting "Niladri Bije" and Jagannath offering rasgulla to Lakshmi.
+Niladri Bije is a Hindu ritual that happens after Rath Yatra.
+When Lord Jagannath returns to Puri Mandir, Lakshmi feeds him roshogolla.
+On this point, Odisha also claims roshogolla.
+Lord Jagannath is highly prayed in both Odisha and West Bengal.
+Sand artist Sudarshan Patnaik made a sand sculpture in Puri Beach depicting "Niladri Bije" and Jagannath offering rasgulla to Lakshmi.

 Rosogolla Utsob

-To pay tribute to the inventor of rosogolla, ‘Nobin Chandra Das’, and to promote Bengali claim of authenticity over rosogolla, from 2017 the government of West Bengal has decided to celebrate "Rosogolla Utsob" every year on 28 December.
-And in the 2017 rosogolla festival, Bengali confectioners prepared the world's largest rasgulla, which weighed nine kilograms.
-To celebrate the 150th anniversary of rosogolla's invention, the government of West Bengal had also organised a three-day grand ‘Rosogolla festival’ from 28 December 2018 to 30 December 2018.
+To pay tribute to the inventor of rosogolla, Nobin Chandra Das, and to promote the Bengali claim of authenticity over rosogolla, since 2017 the government of West Bengal has celebrated "Rosogolla Utsob" every year on 28 December.
+At the 2017 rosogolla festival, Bengali confectioners prepared the world's largest rasgulla, which weighed nine kilograms.
+To celebrate the 150th anniversary of rosogolla's invention, the government of West Bengal organised a three-day 'Rosogolla festival' from 28 to 30 December 2018.